cluster-labs/ipfscloud-web/README.md

 </script>
 ```

-The event "icevent" outputs the following when upload is completed or an error is encountered while uploading:
+The event ```icevent``` outputs the following when upload is completed or an error is encountered while uploading:
 - In case of successful upload:
 ```
 {